-Here are some of the federal regulations that govern healthcare compliance:
+Here are some of the federal regulations that govern healthcare compliance.

-The Social Security Act
+Social Security Act

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH)
+Health Information Technology for Economic and Clinical Health Act (HITECH)

-The False Claims Act
+False Claims Act

-The Patient Protection and Affordable Care Act
+Patient Protection and Affordable Care Act

-The Drug Enforcement Administration (DEA) and the Food and Drug Administration (FDA)
+Drug Enforcement Administration (DEA) and the Food and Drug Administration (FDA)

 Who Is Responsible for Healthcare Compliance?